 The summit will host 21 eminent scientists including Nobel Laureates, who will engage and share first-hand insights in science and research with over 500 young scientists from 30 countries

 Author: Scientific Malaysian

-Following the success of our first AMA session with Dr Betty Sim (link here), it is now time for the second session of Scientific Malaysian Ask Me Anything (AMA) series!
-This time, it’ll actually be an “Ask Us Anything” session with a panel of scientists from Cancer Research Malaysia (CRM).
-This is in conjunction with our upcoming issue of Scientific Malaysian Magazine, which will be focusing on Cancer.
+Following the success of our first two AMA sessions with Dr Betty Sim and the Cancer Research Malaysia panel, it is now time for our third session of Scientific Malaysian Ask Me Anything (AMA) series!
+This time, we will be hosting Dr Rezal Khairi Ahmad, CEO of NanoMalaysia Bhd.
+This is in conjunction with our upcoming issue of Scientific Malaysian Magazine, which will be focusing on Nanotechnology.

 Professor Teo Soo-Hwang, Chief Executive Officer for Cancer Research Malaysia has been awarded an Honorary Officer of the Most Excellent Order of the British Empire (OBE) from HM Queen Elizabeth II for services to medical research.